 Book a flight out of Ramon Airport the following day.
 If there’s no flight to your country from there, take a bus back to Tel Aviv and take a flight from there.

-Estimated cost of trip (not including flights, transportation to and from airport and food) – 1,130 NIS
+The estimated cost of the trip (not including flights, transportation to and from airport, and food) – 1,130 NIS

 *3 nights stay in Tel Aviv – around 300 NIS in a hostel